leonardoLavagna/Covid-19-Analysis/README.md

-## Files used for the Tableau visualizations
+## Files used for the Tableau visualizations and for the creation of the database